calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 Note also that we are deciding to use 'items' as the resource that our API is serving up.
 You can really use any noun that would make sense to store in a database, e.g. users, photos, blog posts, restaurant reviews, et cetera.

-On the first line of our test, we want to set up our data.
+At the beginning of our test, we want to set up our data.
 We'll create a few items in our database that we can then request back via our API.
 We then want to make the request that a user would be making.
 We want a `get` request to `api/v1/items` and we would like to get json back.
 At the end of the test we want to assert that the response was a success.

 ```rb
 # spec/requests/api/v1/items_request_specs_spec.rb